PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 No, it isn't safe.

-Soupault allows executing system commands from the config and from plugins, so you should never run soupault on any sites that aren't your own.
+Soupault allows executing system commands from the config and from plugins, so you should exercise caution if you want to run soupault on anything you didn't write.
 You should either run it sandboxed or thoroughly inspect the config and plugins to make sure they aren't doing anything malicious.